Gonduls/ing-sw-2022-longo-mole-negro/deliveries/Communication protocol.md

 #### Possible responses

+This message has no responses.

+### 1.13.
+MoveTower

+This message is sent from the server to all clients in a room in order to communicate the movement of a tower, as a consequence of a GameEvent or an internal event.

+#### Arguments

+ - from: the place where the tower has been taken from
+ - to: the place where the tower is added

+#### Possible responses

+This message has no responses.

+### 1.14.
+MergeIslands

+This message is sent from the server to all clients in a room in order to communicate the merging of two islands.

+#### Arguments

+ - firstIsland: the index of the first island
+ - secondIsland: the index of the second island

+#### Possible responses

- - This message has no responses.
+This message has no responses.

-### 13. SetProfessorTo
+### 1.15.
+SetProfessorTo

-This message is sent from the server to the client when the ownership of a professor is changed.
+This message is sent from the server to all clients in a room when the ownership of a professor is changed.

 #### Arguments